 It's so wonderful to have good people in our lives.

-We feel this way in particular about our friends who are
+We feel this way, particularly about our friends who generously

-generously letting us live in their beautiful basment apartment
+let us live in their beautiful basement apartment

-while we search and seek to find a place to call our own.
+while we search and seek a place to call our own.

 It's been MUCH longer than we anticipated and certainly